slamora/brackets-wiki/SplitView-Extension-Migration-Guide.md

 </table>

 # Unit Tests that will Break
 The following Extension's Unit Tests will no longer work.
-Fixing these isn't critical, however, but extension authors should maintain their reliance on running unit tests regularly to ensure their extension continues to work normally.
+Fixing these isn't critical but extension authors should maintain their reliance on running unit tests regularly to ensure their extension continues to work normally.
 This list identifies those which will break.
 <table>
 <thead>
 <tr><td><b>Extension</b></td><td><b>Why it breaks</b></td><td><b>Suggested remediation</b></td><td><b>URL</b></td></tr>